Snapshots of Kolkata from a taxi

 Still, I thought it was ridiculous to visit a place twice without having some kind of visual record of it.
 The problem, though, was that I still didn’t have any time, nor did I have my camera on me.
 So I had to settle for what I could get.

-What follows can never be a comprehensive or accurate documentary of life in Kolkata – there are no revealing shots of her people, for a start.
+This can never be a comprehensive or accurate documentary of life in Kolkata – there are no revealing shots of her people, for a start.
 It’s really nothing more and nothing less than a quick snapshot of Kolkata taken with my iPhone from the protected vantage points of the airport, my hotel and the taxi shuttling me from one to the other.